csaude/openmrs-module-debezium/README.md

 ### Configuration

-#### Setup MySQL binlog
+#### Setup MySQL binary log
-Because the module uses an embedded debezium engine, we need to first setup MySQL binary logging in the OpenMRS database, please refer to [enabling the binlog](https://debezium.io/documentation/reference/connectors/mysql.html#enable-mysql-binlog) section from the debezium docs.
+Because the module uses an embedded debezium engine, we need to first setup MySQL binary logging in the OpenMRS database, please refer to [enabling the binary log](https://debezium.io/documentation/reference/connectors/mysql.html#enable-mysql-binlog) section from the debezium docs.

 **DO NOT** set the `expire_logs_days` because you never want your logs to expire just in case the sync application is run for a while due to unforeseen circumstances

 #### Debezium user account
-By default, only the root account can access the binlog files therefore first we need to create a user account with the required privileges which the debezium MySQL connector will use to read the MySQL binlogs.
-This is just a standard practice in a production deployment so that the account is assigned just the privileges it needs to read the MySQL binlog files without access to the actual OpenMRS DB data, please refer to [creating a user](https://debezium.io/documentation/reference/connectors/mysql.html#mysql-creating-user) section from the debezium docs, you will need the created user account's credentials when configuring the module in the next step.
+By default, only the root account can access the binary log files therefore first we need to create a user account with the required privileges which the debezium MySQL connector will use to read the MySQL binary logs.
+This is just a standard practice in a production deployment so that the account is assigned just the privileges it needs to read the MySQL binary log files without access to the actual OpenMRS DB data, please refer to [creating a user](https://debezium.io/documentation/reference/connectors/mysql.html#mysql-creating-user) section from the debezium docs, you will need the created user account's credentials when configuring the module in the next step.
 For a non-production deployment it's okay to use the root account instead of creating a separate account.

 #### Setting global properties
 Navigate to the main admin settings page as mentioned below,